 Co-Chairs : Jong Lee(NCSA), and Jana Diesner(GSLIS)

-Initial participants : Jon Gant(GSLIS), Nora El-Gohary and Joshua Peschel(CEE), Mei-Po Kwan and Shaowen Wang(Geography), Scott Poole(Communications), Momcilo Markus(PRI), Jack Snoeyink(CS at UNC), and Charlie Catlett(Argonne)
+Initial participants : Jon Gant(GSLIS), Nora El-Gohary and Joshua Peschel(CEE), Mei-Po Kwan and Shaowen Wang(Geography), and Scott Poole(Communications), Momcilo Markus(PRI), Jack Snoeyink(CS at UNC), and Charlie Catlett(Argonne)

 (1) How can urban data be made useful for informing research, policy, and commercial applications (e.g., flood warning systems and transit optimization around flooded areas), while avoiding privacy breaches (e.g., social media posters that report flooding at socially stigmatized locations)?